All Episodes

 Yes, sir.

-You spend that much time before you go to work.
+You spend that much time before you go to work?

-I guess uh most people do that.
+I guess most people do that.

-And I I don't relax.
+And I don't relax.

-I get here to the studio, that's when I have my coffee when I'm in the midst of uh of working.
+That's when I have my coffee, when I'm in the midst of working.

-Uh but to each his own.
+But to each his own, to each his own.

-Tweeach is owned it's it's uh it's you know I've been doing this now for 17 years.
+I've been doing this now for 17 years.

 I think now that's probably true.